-- B)C) Specification of New Student Seats Three new student seats shall be elected and held by new students entering in the fall semester.
-One additional seat shall be designated the Transfer Seat and shall be elected by transfer students and held by a transfer student. - C)D) Qualifications for Voting Membership SA members elected from the various colleges and schools must be registered students in their respective colleges and schools by the beginning of the fall term of the academic year for which they were elected.
+- B) Ex-offico Membership All members of the Cornell student body are considered non-voting members of the SA, and are encouraged to attend and participate in meetings.
+The SA will grant one member chosen by the Greek Tri-Councils and one executive member from Residential Student Congress liaison status with debating, but not voting privileges.
+The SA may designate further ex-officio members as deemed necessary. - 1.
+The liaison chosen by the Tri-Councils shall be selected on a rotating basis from the three councils, beginning with a representative of InterFraternity Council, following with Panhellenic Association, and finishing with Multicultural Greek Letter Council. - B)C) Specification of New Student Seats Three new student seats shall be elected and held by new students entering in the fall semester.
+One additional seat shall be designated the Transfer Seat and shall be elected by transfer students and held by a transfer student who has entered the university that fall. - Qualifications for Voting Membership SA members elected from the various colleges and schools must be registered students in their respective colleges and schools by the beginning of the fall term of the academic year for which they were elected.
 SA members elected at-large must be registered students at Cornell by the beginning of the fall term of the academic year for which they were elected.